AqsaXny/CRISP-DM-Heart-Disease/README.md

 # ❤️ Heart Disease Prediction using Machine Learning

-## 📌 Deskripsi Proyek
+## 📌 Project Description

-Membangun model **Machine Learning** dalam memprediksi risiko penyakit jantung (**Heart Disease Prediction**) berdasarkan karakteristik pasien.
+This project aims to build a **Machine Learning** model to predict the risk of **Heart Disease** based on patients' clinical and demographic characteristics.

-Pada proyek ini dilakukan seluruh tahapan data mining mulai dari:
+The project follows a complete data mining workflow, including:

 - Data Understanding
 - Data Preprocessing